 Best entry-level CPU: AMD Ryzen 3 1300X

 Cores: 4 | Threads: 4 | Base clock: 3.5GHz | Boost clock: 3.7GHz | L3 cache: 8MB | TDP: 65W

-Considering you will need a discrete GPU to use it, there will always be the assumption that the AMD Ryzen 3 1300X is built for gaming.
-Once you see past your prejudices, though, you’ll see it as the little processor that could.
-That’s because, at a price that’s hard to refuse, you’re getting a chip that’s 53% faster at encoding video than the Intel Core i3-7350K in Handbrake and – with the right GPU attached – can easily help you attain 60 frames per second in Overwatch.
+Many people will assume that because it requires discrete GPU to use, the AMD Ryzen 3 1300X is built solely for gaming.
+Once you drop your assumptions, though, you’ll see it as the little processor that could.
+That’s because, at a price that’s the definition of reasonable, you’re getting a chip that’s 53% faster at encoding video than the Intel Core i3-7350K in Handbrake and – with the right GPU attached – can easily help you attain 60 frames per second in Overwatch.